An interview with jazz and blues singer Mose Allison

 MA: I’ve always enjoyed it.
 It’s always a challenge, just like the first night I played.
 It’s just the same after sixty years.
 You never know how it’s going to feel or what’s going to happen.

 JB: You’ve been touring pretty much continuously for all that time.
-How do you it?
+How do you do it?

 MA: Traveling gets hard sometimes, but I enjoy the playing.